 Use Water Wisely

-We are now a proud supporter of Waterwise; a not-for-profit organisation helping communities, businesses and governments to understand the value of water and use it wisely so that we have enough now and in the future.
+We are now a proud supporter of Waterwise; a not-for-profit organisation helping communities, businesses and governments to understand the value of water and using it wisely so that we have enough now and in the future.
 You can find out more by visiting the Waterwise website.

 Below are some handy tips on how you can use water wisely.
 You may not find all of these water-saving tips valuable, but some will be worthwhile.
 You may already be doing many of these things as part of your daily routine.